klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 KeyModeler is totally flexible.
 - Zero dependencies
 - Takes any object as a model
-- No built in styling of any kind but sets the class names `KeyModeler-Select` and `KeyModeler-Option` for CSS hooks.
+- No built in styling of any kind but sets the class names for CSS hooks.

 I intend to reuse this class a lot for future data visualizations.
 Or, at least, for deciding on interesting data visualizations.